-Course Objective: The aim is to extend understanding of the
+Course Objective: The aim is to extend understanding of the molecular mechanisms via which genetic information is stored, expressed and transmitted among generations.

-Unit I: Life, Nucleic acids and Genome (13 lectures)
+Unit I: Life, Nucleic acids and Genome

 Molecular basis of life, models of DNA structure, RNA structure, brief history of development of double helical model of DNA.
 C-value paradox, cot curve and its significance, repetitive DNA, satellite DNA.